-Before you first drive off, read this Operator's Manual carefully and familiarize yourself with your vehicle.
-Please adhere to the information and warning notes in this Operator's Manual for your own safety and to ensure a longer operating duration of the vehicle.
+Before you first drive off, read these Operating Instructions carefully and familiarize yourself with your vehicle.
+Please adhere to the information and warning notes in these Operating Instructions for your own safety and to ensure a longer operating duration of the vehicle.
 Failure to observe the instructions may lead to damage to the vehicle or personal injury.